Robotic-Decision-Making-Lab/ardusub_driver/thruster_hardware/README.md

 * default_param_value: The default value of the servo function parameter.
 The thruster hardware will attempt to restore these parameters on deactivation.
   [integer]
-* channel: The thruster channel number. [integer]
+* channel: The thruster channel number.
+It is recommended to avoid using channels 7 through 11, as these channels may conflict with other vehicle functionalities. [integer]
-* desired_param_value: The desired value for the servo function parameter (e.g., 51 corresponds to RCIN1).
-It is recommended to avoid using RCIN7 through RCIN11, as these channels may conflict with other vehicle functionalities. [integer]
+* desired_param_value: The desired value for the servo function parameter (e.g., `51` corresponds to `RCIN1`). [integer]
 * neutral_pwm (optional): The neutral PWM value for the thruster.
 This defaults to 1500. [integer]